equodev/chromium/README.md

 ## Donations

 We need funding to complete this work and the **Eclipse Foundation** is accepting donations to make it happen as part of Eclipse and with the EPL.
-If you think your company is interested in and can help, please contact us (guillez at gmail, ned.twigg at diffplug.com, mikael.barbero at eclipse-foundation.org).
+If you think your company is interested in and can help, please contact us (guillez@gmail.com).